tur-ium/carbon-scanner/README.md

 # Why measure your carbon footprint?
 _“If you can’t measure it, you can’t improve it” - Peter Drucker_

 By quantifying the impact of your actions you can make better decisions.
 When it comes to money, calories or time it is common to measure the impacts of our decisions, but few people measure their carbon emissions.

 This project will help to elucidate how to measure the carbon footprint of peoples’ actions, and empower individuals and researchers to make the changes needed to make sure that we can live sustainably.
 As with other hidden impacts associated with items we consume, increasing visibility is the first step needed for individuals to make more informed decisions.
 Just as putting nutritional labels on food empowers billions to make better decisions for our health, displaying carbon footprints could help people make better decisions for our planet.

 For instance, which took more greenhouse gas emissions to put on a shelf in a UK supermarket – a tomato or a banana?
-Perhaps you may be surprised to learn that most of the time the answer is the tomato*.
+Perhaps you may be surprised to learn that most of the time the answer is the tomato \[1\].

 You can be part of the movement to reducing greenhouse gas emissions to net zero.
 We know how much money we expect to part with when we do our shopping.
 Buying a banana is going to have a lesser impact on our pocket than buying a coffee, or a new jumper.
 But do you know what the impact is on the planet, and what can we do to make our lives more sustainable?